 - Wheelchair/mobility scooter Wheelchair space must always be booked for wheelchairs/mobility scooters.
-This applies to both trains with seat reservation and trains without seat reservation, read more about different trains here.
-For safety reasons, SJ only allows wheelchairs/mobility scooters that fulfills SJ's length and size requirements on board.
+This applies to both trains with seat reservations and trains without seat reservations, read more about different trains here.
+For safety reasons, SJ only allows wheelchairs/mobility scooters that fulfil SJ's length and size requirements on board.
 Access is denied if the dimensions exceed the requirements or if you have not booked a wheelchair space.
 Only wheelchair and mobility scooter users are allowed to book a wheelchair space.

-- Ski and golf equipment is to be place in a bag and placed so that it cannot fall over.
+- Ski and golf equipment is to be placed in a bag and placed so that it cannot fall over.

 - Electric scooters and smaller folding bicycles are to be folded and placed in the luggage racks at either end of the carriage or under the seat in front of you.
 They may not be placed on the overhead luggage racks.